silverbios/cs-mikrotik-bouncer-alt/README.md

 ### TODO

-- if  decision "origin" == "cscli", then trigger fw update immediately, this should help with manually added decisions via cslcli decision add ...
 - double check if there is an error after adding address, then if we try to update fw rule to new list:
   - if change to new list then it may be truncated ( missing entries)